People: Owen Latta

 “With Latta, I wanted to redefine some of the wines I’ve tried when natural wine just came to Australia (such as Gravner, Bini, Jean Foillard, Overnoy, Labet, Jean-Yves Peron…).
 With Eastern Peake, terroir is the magical component.
 And of course – vintage variation.
 Without that there would be no excitement.
 We could just blast the wine with chemicals and call it a day.”

-Australian has come a long way, but it hasn’t always been sunshine and rainbows here, especially for winemakers with a dream to make minimal intervention wine.
+Australian wine has come a long way, but it hasn’t always been sunshine and rainbows here, especially for winemakers with a dream to make minimal intervention wine.

 In 2018 Owen was awarded the prestigious Gourmet Traveller Wine - Young Winemaker of the Year.
 This just confirmed that what he was doing was putting him on a good path.

 “It’s extremely expensive to own vineyards in Victoria and even more expensive to hire seasonal workers to pick the grapes (around $30-$35/hour), but we keep pushing our agenda.
-We own 5ha of our own land and buy grapes from growers that we’ve known for over 20 years.
+We own 5ha of land and buy grapes from growers that we’ve known for over 20 years.
 My goal with Eastern Peake is to stick to 3 grapes and make wine that expresses Grampians terroir to the fullest.”

 Making wine with organic principles by default from the 1980s brought a lot of good to the Australian wine industry.
 With a plan to move towards biodynamics, Owen Latta will definitely keep sailing the ship into the right direction.
 Healthy soils, healthy vines, straightforward winemaking.
 Farming for the future will be the true key to success here and we can’t wait to see what’s in store next.